foxssake/netfox/docs/netfox/guides/netfox-sharp.md

 # Netfox Sharp

-> [!WARNING]
+!!!warning
-> **Netfox Sharp is currently an experimental build and not ready for production.
+    **[Netfox Sharp] is currently an experimental build and not ready for production.
 During this time, breaking changes may be introduced at any time.**

-The Netfox Sharp addon is designed to bridge the gap between GDScript and C# by allowing core netfox features to be accessed in C# without having to worry about [Cross-Language Scripting] with GDScript directly.
+The [Netfox Sharp] addon is designed to bridge the gap between GDScript and C# by allowing core netfox features to be accessed in C# without having to worry about [Cross-Language Scripting] with GDScript directly.

 ### What Netfox Sharp Is
 - A wrapper for netfox that uses the existing netfox codebase for its logic.